ebarkie/blackhole-threats/README.md

 # Blackhole threats (with GoBGP)

-This is a stand-alone BGP server based on [GoBGP](https://github.com/osrg/gobgp) which downloads IPv4/v6 threat feeds on a periodic basis, summarizes them, and maintains them as routes.
+This is a stand-alone BGP route server based on [GoBGP](https://github.com/osrg/gobgp) which downloads IPv4/v6 threat feeds on a periodic basis, summarizes them, and maintains them as routes.
 Routers can then iBGP peer with it and blackhole these routes.